We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 So, this offer isn’t for you if you currently hold the United Explorer, have received a bonus in the last 24 months on the United Explorer card, or have applied for 5+ credit cards from any bank in the last 24 months.

-The $95 annual fee isn’t waived for the United card, but there are some great benefits that justify the fee, especially if you fly United regularly.
+The $95 annual fee is waived for the United MileagePlus® Explorer Card, and there are some great benefits that justify the paying the fee annually, especially if you fly United regularly.

-Personally, I keep mine open and pay the annual fee for the benefits.
+Personally, I keep United Explorer open and pay the annual fee for the benefits.
 You get:

 - free first checked bag